 Interestingly, we find that, in this dataset, none of the $(\beta, \epsilon)$ configurations used in~\cref{fig:beta-epsilon-perp} induce CO.
-Here, we observe only two regimes: one that ignores $\mathcal{V}$ (when $\beta < \epsilon$) and the one that ignores $\mathcal{D}$ (when $\beta > \epsilon$).
-This supports our conjecture that the interaction between the features of $\bm x$ and $\bm v(y)$ is the true cause of CO in $\widetilde{\mathcal{D}}_\beta$.
-Moreover,~\cref{fig:curvature-injection}~(left) shows that, when performing either FGSM-AT~(light blue) or PGD-AT~(dark blue) on $\Dob$, the curvature is consistently low.
-This agrees with the fact that in this case there is no need for the network to combine the injected and the original features to achieve robustness and hence the network does not need to increase its non-linearity to separate the data.\looseness=-1
+Here, we observe only two regimes: one that ignores $\mathcal{V}$ (when $\beta < \epsilon$) and one that ignores $\mathcal{D}$ (when $\beta > \epsilon$).
+This supports our conjecture that the interaction between the features of $\bm x$ and $\bm v(y)$ causes CO in $\widetilde{\mathcal{D}}_\beta$.
+Moreover, \cref{fig:curvature-injection}~(left) shows that, when performing either FGSM-AT~(light blue) or PGD-AT~(dark blue) on $\Dob$, the curvature is consistently low.
+This agrees with the fact that in this case there is no need for the network to combine the injected and original features for robustness and hence the network does not need to increase its non-linearity to separate the data.\looseness=-1